dhupee/dotfiles/README.md

 that will rebuild the systems into `nitro` profile, and `dhupee` home-manager profile and that will bring every tooling and ricing I have on such profile.

 if you want to use other profiles then go on, check [the flake.nix](./dot_nix-configs/flake.nix)

+### Windows

+for this it's simple, just add my age key file to the home, then just `chezmoi init dhupee` then `chezmoi apply`.

+ofc, I will recommended you to use scoop to install shits.

 ## Tools I use in this dotfiles